prabeengiri/DeepLinkingToNativeApp/README.md

-# DeepLinkingToNativeApp
+# Browser DeepLinking to Native App
 Javascript to DeepLink to Native App.

-Based on the Popular Browsers, I have compiled down different deeplinking implementation as following:
+Based on the modern mobile browsers, I have compiled down different deeplinking implementation as following:

 ##### DirectAppLaunchStrategy
-> This is the most common deeplinking strategy/implementation where browser tries to open app using *Iframe* or *window.location*, and then to app store after few seconds as soon as window is loaded.
+> This is the most common deeplinking strategy/implementation where browser tries to open app using `Iframe` or `window.location`, and then to app store after few seconds as soon as window is loaded.
 Most of the browsers still support this.

 ##### DirectAppOnlyLaunchStrategy
-> This is same as **DirectAppLaunchStrategy**, but it only tries to open app, not app store.
-Twitter browser on iOS8, opens 'open url' dialog box and also redirects to app store without waiting for 'open url' dialog box to get dismissed.
+> This is same as `DirectAppLaunchStrategy`, but it only tries to open app, not app store.
+Twitter browser on iOS8, opens 'Open URL..' dialog box and also redirects to app store without waiting for 'Open Url' dialog box to get dismissed.
 This is only used for iOS8 Twitter Browser.

 ##### CTAAppLaunchStrategy (Call to Action)
 > This requires user action to redirect to app or app store.
-Landing page needs to have element with 'id' attribute.
+Landing page needs to have element with `id` attribute.
-Essentially it is same as **DirectAppOnlyLaunchStrategy**, but this requires user action/click.
+Essentially it is same as `DirectAppOnlyLaunchStrategy`, but this requires user action/click.

 ##### UniversalLinkAppLaunchStrategy (Introduced on iOS9).
 > This is new deep linking technique introduced on IOS9.
 Same http url is used to open app or in browser.